-The first group that started the chartered manager degree apprenticeship (CMDA) are half way through their first year.
 The students started in February 2018 and have already studied several modules such as business environment, business law, people and performance and professional and academic skills.

 The CMDA is a brand new qualification that gives students two qualifications in one – a business degree and a higher level apprenticeship.

 Speaking of the students, Caroline Parker, CMDA Programme Leader, said: “You couldn’t get a wider range of industries and job roles between them!
 They’re all really benefitting from hearing about each other’s experiences that complement the business management theories introduced to them in class each week.”

 The types of industries that the students are in a very varied, there are some from educational backgrounds, technology, hairdressing and manufacturing and engineering.
 The job roles are also diverse – there is a hair salon owner, a deputy director of finance, an accounts manager and a works manager.